National consultative workshop on strengthening the implementation and capacity of community learning centres

 Policy advice: In close consultation with UNESCO, the Institute supports the Department of Non-formal Education of the Ministry of Education, Youth and Sport in the development of policy documents, curricula and learning materials.

 One of the most important partners for DVV International in Cambodia is the NGO Education Partnership (NEP), a membership organisation for non-governmental institutions working in education.
 NEP is a recognised force which is also consulted by the Ministry of Education.
-The reconciliation work is being implemented by the NGOs Youth for Peace and Youth Resource Development Program.
+The reconciliation work is being implemented by the NGO Youth for Peace.
 The basic education projects in the province of Ratanakiri are carried out by the non-governmental organisation Non-Timber Forrest Products.
 Both Non-Timber Forrest Products and Youth for Peace are members of NEP.
 Since 2016, DVV International has also worked directly with the Department of Non-Formal Education of the Ministry of Education, Youth and Sport.

 DVV International operates worldwide with more than 200 partners in over 30 countries.